RahulNayak704/prologis-financial-assistant/README.md

 ### How the agent routes a query

 1. User asks a natural-language question in the Chat tab
-2. Gemini reads the question and the registered tool schemas
+2. Vertex AI Gemini reads the question and the registered tool schemas
 3. The model emits one or more `function_call` blocks naming the tool and arguments
 4. The orchestrator (`agent/agent.py`) executes each tool locally and feeds results back
 5. Gemini composes a final natural-language answer grounded in the returned data